ag2ai/mcp-servers/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, attach screenshots to help illustrate the problem.

 **Environment**
-Include the output of the `fastagency -v` command to display your current project and system environment.
+Include the output of the `pip list` command to display your current project and system environment.

 **Additional context**
 Provide any other relevant context or information about the problem here.